brownplt/pyret-lang/README.md

 2. In the project root, run:
    ```
    Stopify $ yarn install && yarn run build
+   Stopify $ cd stopify-continuations && yarn link && cd -
-   Stopify $ yarn run link:all
+   Stopify $ cd stopify && yarn link && cd -
    ```
    The first two lines build stopify while the third line makes the `stopify` and `stopify-continuations` modules available globally.
-3. Navigate to the pyret-compiler and run `npm link stopify && npm link stopify-continuations`.
+3. Navigate to the pyret-compiler and run `yarn link stopify stopify-continuations`.
+4. Build the runtime using `make -B stopify-build`. **NOTE**: This command needs to be re-run everytime the local copy of stopify is changed.
-4. Build the pyret compiler using `make`.
+5. Build the pyret compiler using `make`.

-**Troubleshooting**: `npm link` is known to have issues with linking up modules properly.
+**Troubleshooting**: If you're still using `npm`, then `npm link` is known to have issues with linking up modules properly.
 If the above steps don't work, the problem is mostly likely, with the linking.
-In order to get Stopify working with Pyret, you need to get the following commands to succeed in a node instance in the pyret-lang
+In order to get Stopify working with Pyret, you need to get the following commands to succeed in a node instance in the pyret-lang repository:
-repository:
 ```
 > require('stopify-continuations')
 > require('stopify/dist/src/stopify/compileFunction')